 Students are permitted to withdraw from a course after the class change period through the second Friday after midterm reading period (about two weeks before the last day of classes).
 The course instructor and the student's faculty advisor must sign the withdrawal form, which is available from the registrar's office.
 A grade of W is recorded on the student’s record and has no effect on grade-point averages.
 A course withdrawal does not reduce the number of units used for billing purposes.

 A student must petition the Faculty Subcommittee on Administration to withdraw if any of the following apply:

 - the student is withdrawing from more than one class in the term, or

 - the student has already withdrawn from three classes during their career at Lawrence, or

-- the student is on probation, or
+- the student is on probation or strict probation, or

 |Grade||Description||Computation of grade points|